netlify/cli/docs/commands/env.md

 **Arguments**

-- siteA - (From) site Id or Name, if second argument is ommited, this argument will be the destination (To)
+- siteA - (From) site Id, if second argument is ommited, this argument will be the destination (To)
-- siteB - (To) site Id or Name
+- siteB - (To) site Id

 **Flags**